square-computersetup/square-computersetup.github.io/_pages/mac.md

 {% include figure url="/assets/images/mac-01-power.jpg" image_path="/assets/images/mac-01-power.jpg" caption="(if you have a Mac Mini, the power button is in the rear)" %}

-Shortly after boot-up, you will be asked to select your home, any accessability options you may require and preferred language:
+Shortly after boot-up, you will be asked to select your home, any accessibility options you may require, and preferred language:

 {% include figure url="/assets/images/mac-02-locale-BigSur.jpg" image_path="/assets/images/mac-02-locale-BigSur.jpg"  %}